pawankumar55/Computer-Architecture-and-System/README.md

-## Introduction
+# Introduction

 ## Virtual machine

 A virtual machine is a software computer that, like a physical computer, runs an operating system and applications.
 The virtual machine is comprised of a set of specification and configuration files and is backed by the physical resources of a host.

-## Configuration and deployment of the virtual machine
+# Explanation Configuration and Deployment of the virtual machine

 The first screen asks for name and operating systems